 [ from the archives | 2017 ]

 Summer is often viewed as the slow time, a time when the elements remind us to reframe our daily movements, let go of ingrained patterns, and possibly examine how one might realign objects and materials in one’s immediate environs.
-My own summer has thus far been focused on identifying new ways to create improved flow between my art practice and my home life, with specific emphasis on generating work that makes more sense in relation to the complexity and choreography of daily activity.
+My own summer has been focused on identifying ways to create improved flow between my art practice and my home life, with specific emphasis on generating work that makes more sense in relation to the complexity of daily activity.

 The Artist Residency in Motherhood (ARIM) project that I participated in from May 1 to July 1, 2017 was instrumental in helping me to think more holistically about life as an artist who does not always adhere to conventional studio methods or platforms for sharing.